dominiquekoppes-virel/gear-up/README.md

 ---

-*This guide was created specifically for Red Lake High School seniors.
+*This guide was created specifically for Minnesota seniors.
 It's designed to be honest, practical, and actually useful for planning your next steps after graduation.*